-Choose from two, three, or five full-day a week daycare program options.
+Choose from two, three, or five full-day a week program options.

 The space is designed for infants to move, explore and discover.
-The environment is free of swings, high chairs or other traditional constraints unlike a typical daycare facility.
+Unlike a conventional child care center, the environment is free of swings, high chairs or other traditional constraints.
 Natural lighting, thoughtfully displayed materials, and interesting manipulatives invite curiosity while promoting a calm ambiance.

 The RIE/Pickler methodology encourages respectful and meaningful interactions between teachers and infants.
-Teachers continuously communicate intentions and outcomes to children, in order to foster their feelings of security and independence.
+Teachers continuously communicate intentions and outcomes to children, in order to foster their feelings of trust and independence.
+By thoughtful listening and through respectful verbal and physical cues, teachers intend to create an atmosphere where each child feels secure, autonomous, competent, and authentic.
+Because of this trusting relationship, infants are given the space and time to master their own skills, and to learn and grow in a positive and encouraging environment.
 Basic sign language is introduced as a means to communicate needs and wants.
 Teachers interact with children at their level, not from above.

-Daily routines facilitate social & emotional security through the creation of a predictable classroom environment, centered around the interests and needs of the child.
-Art, music, language, and fine/gross motor activities are introduced to support curricular objectives.
+Daily routines facilitate social & emotional security through the creation of a predictable classroom environment, focused on the interests and needs of each child.
+Sensory, art, music, language, and fine/gross motor experiences are introduced to support learning objectives.
 Older infants eat snacks and meals at a table, to encourage development of motor skills and teach appropriate social interactions.
 Each classroom houses a separate crib area for napping, a changing station, and a kitchen area for food preparation & clean-up.

-Teachers communicate scheduled activities through lesson plans, and share photos and descriptions of class experiences through project boards.
-Each child’s infant experience is also documented weekly through the use of portfolios, journals, and daily snapshots/highlights that describe each day’s adventures.
+Teachers communicate scheduled learning opportunities through lesson plans, and share photos and descriptions of class experiences through project boards.
+Each child’s infant experience is also documented weekly through the use of portfolios, journals, and daily highlights that describe each day’s adventures.